- Yale Law School (J.D., 1993), Senior Editor of the Yale Law Journal, Judge William E. Miller Prize (for the best paper

 Ms. Seigle is an elected member of the Chancery Club of Los Angeles.
 In 2013-14, she served as President of the Los Angeles County Bar Foundation, after being a member of the Foundation's Executive Committee and board for a decade.
 Ms. Seigle currently serves on the Executive and Governance Committees of LACBA Counsel for Justice, which runs legal non-profit projects protecting victims of domestic violence, providing immigration legal assistance, assisting veterans, helping those living with AIDS, and teaching conflict resolution in schools and the community.
-She is also a member of the national Executive Committee of the Yale Law School Association, and the Board of Governors of the Women Lawyers Association of Los Angeles.
+She is also a member of the national Executive Committee of the Yale Law School Association, the Board of Governors of the Women Lawyers Association of Los Angeles, and the Board of Directors of the Antaeus Theatre Company.

 Bar & Court Admissions